A 4-dimensional light bulb theorem for disks: Modifying regular homotopies

 \fig{200}{sheets.png}{ \put(-178,180){$D^2$} \put(-174,40){$\Sigma$} \put(-130,47){$p$} \put(-128,183){$x$} \put(-30,193){$x'$} \put(-44,25){$\widehat \gamma$} {A double point $p$ of an immersed disk $\Sigma$ with pre-images $x, x' \in D^2$ corresponds to an element $g \in \pi_1(X)$ represented by the based loop given by dragging any point on the oriented curve $\widehat \gamma$ to the basepoint of $\pi_1(X)$.
 In general, since there is no canonical way to label the pre-images $x$ and $x'$, the double point $p$ corresponds to the element $\bar g \in \pi_1(X)$ as well.
 However, a choice and ordering of a pair of sheets for the pre-images of the double points of $\Sigma$ determines a \emph{unique} group element corresponding to each double point $p$, since in this case $\widehat \gamma$ has a well-defined orientation as the image of an oriented path in $D^2$ from the pre-image $x$ in the first sheet to the pre-image $x'$ in the second sheet.} }

 Recall from Section \ref{daxsection} that the basepoint $b$ of $\pi_1(X)$ is assumed to lie in $\partial X$ on the boundary circle of the properly immersed disk.
-In this case, each double point $p$ of the middle level $\Sigma$, with pre-images $x$ and $x'$, \emph{corresponds} to a group element $\gamma(p) \in \pi_1(X)$ represented by the closed oriented loop in $X$ formed from the image of two paths in the disk $D^2$: one running from the pre-image of the basepoint $b$ to $x$, and the other from $x'$ to the pre-image of $b$.
+In this case, each double point $p$ of the middle level $\Sigma$, with pre-images $x$ and $x'$, \emph{corresponds} to a group element which we denote $\gamma(p) \in \pi_1(X)$, represented by the closed oriented loop in $X$ formed from the image of two paths in the disk $D^2$: one running from the pre-image of the basepoint $b$ to $x$, and the other from $x'$ to the pre-image of $b$.
 Since the disk $D^2$ is $1$-connected, all such loops are homotopic, up to reversal of orientation.
 In general there is no canonical ordering of the pre-images $x$ and $x'$, and so the group element $\gamma(p)$ is well-defined only up to its inverse.
-However, once a choice of sheets is specified, all double points can be assigned a group element uniquely by using a fixed ordering of the sheets.
+However, by specifying a choice of sheets as in Definition \ref{sheets}, all double points can be assigned a group element uniquely by fixing an ordering of the sheets.
 This is more carefully explained in the caption below Figure \ref{sheetspic}.

 \begin{definition} Consider sheets $\{x_1, y_1, \dots, x_n, y_n\}$ and $\{x_1', y_1', \dots, x_n', y_n'\}$ of an immersed disk $\Sigma \subset X$ as in Definition \ref{sheets}.
 A pair of sheets $\{x_1, y_1, \dots, \ast_i', \dots, x_n, y_n\}$ and $\{x_1', y_1', \dots, \ast_i, \dots, x_n', y_n'\}$ where $\ast_i \in \{x_i, y_i\}$ is said to be obtained from the first pair of sheets by a \bit{swap}.
 Each swap is assigned both the sign and corresponding group element of the double point $h(\ast_i)=h(\ast_i')$.
 From now on, we assume implicitly that the both pairs of sheets are ordered so that this group element is well-defined. \end{definition}